dominikfryc/diffix/README.md

 ## Instalation

-Make sure you have the latest [Node.js](https://nodejs.org/) installed on your machine.
+Ensure you have the latest [Node.js](https://nodejs.org/) installed on your machine.
 Use a package manager to install Diffix from [npm](https://www.npmjs.com/package/diffix-test):

 ```bash
 npm install diffix-test